computerguided/FCM/doc/Device.md

 The messages in the [shared message queue](./MessageQueue.md) are processed one-by-one.
 This is done by the _run-loop_ of the device.
 As such, message handling is done synchronously and in a run-to-completion manner.

 Some components can be associated with functionality that includes handling the interaction with asynchronous parts of the device, such as IO hardware.
-Such components are called [Asynchronous Interface Handlers](./AsynchronousInterfaceHandlers.md) (AIH), or handlers for short.
+Such components are called "Asynchronous Interface Handlers" (AIH), or handlers for short.

 It is good practice to use handlers to separate the synchronous and asynchronous parts of the device.
 The asynchronous interaction is done by synchronizing the access to the message queue by using a mutex to allow a handler to insert its messages.